Toyota BSM & Rear Cross Traffic Alert Malfunction

 How does Toyota Rear Cross Traffic Alert work?

 Toyota Rear Cross Traffic Alert (RCTA) is a safety feature that helps drivers back out of parking spaces or driveways by alerting them to the presence of vehicles or pedestrians approaching from the sides of the vehicle.
 If the Rear Cross Traffic Alert system experiences a malfunction, it could potentially increase the risk of a collision.
-The RCTA system is activated automatically when the vehicle is shifted into Reverse and is designed to function when the vehicle is backing up at speeds up to 5 mph and when an approaching vehicle is traveling at speeds between approximately 5 to 18 mph.
+The RCTA system is activated automatically when the vehicle is shifted into reverse and is designed to function when the vehicle is backing up at speeds up to 5 mph and when an approaching vehicle is traveling at speeds between approximately 5 and 18 mph.

 If the Toyota Rear Cross Traffic Alert (RCTA) Off light is illuminated and accompanied by a buzzing sound, this indicates that there is a malfunction and the RCTA feature is not functioning properly.
-If the RCTA Off light is illuminated without the accompanying buzzing sound, it means that the feature is temporarily unavailable.
-It is important to have any malfunction with the Rear Cross Traffic Alert safety system on your vehicle diagnosed and repaired as soon as possible.
+The feature is temporarily unavailable if the RCTA Off light is illuminated without the accompanying buzzing sound.
+It is important to diagnose any malfunction with the rear cross traffic alert safety system on your vehicle and repair itas soon as possible.
 Either take the vehicle to the dealer or mechanic or use the YOUCANIC full system scanner to run a health check on the vehicle yourself.

 Blind Spot Monitor (BSM)

 The Blind Spot Monitor (BSM) is a safety feature that uses radar sensors mounted in the rear bumper to detect vehicles in the driver’s blind spot.
 When a vehicle is detected in the blind spot, the BSM system illuminates a warning indicator on the side mirror on the door.
 If the driver activates the turn signal while the warning indicator is illuminated, the mirror indicator will flash, and a beep will be heard.
-The BSM system is designed to function when surrounding vehicles travel at speeds above ten mph and can be enabled or disabled as desired.
+The BSM system is designed to function when surrounding vehicles travel above ten mph and can be enabled or disabled as desired.

 Common Causes